'Dr. John,' funky New Orleans 'night-tripper' musician, dies

 Memorial arrangements were being planned.
 "The family thanks all whom have shared his unique musical journey, and requests privacy at this time," the statement said.

+Drummer Ringo Starr was among the first musicians to weigh in on Twitter.
+"God bless Dr. John peace and love to all his family I love the doctor peace and love," the Beatles legend tweeted.

+Fellow New Orleans singer Irma Thomas said he was loved around the world.
+"He was just a mystical person," Thomas told WVUE television when asked what made his music special.
+"He did what he liked best and was very unique with his style."

-His spooky 1968 debut "Gris-Gris" combined rhythm 'n blues with psychedelic rock and startled listeners with its sinister implications of other-worldly magic.
+His spooky 1968 debut "Gris-Gris" combined rhythm 'n blues with psychedelic rock and startled listeners with its sinister implications of other-worldly magic, employing a piano style both rollicking and haunting.
 He later had a Top 10 hit with "Right Place, Wrong Time," collaborated with numerous top-tier rockers, won multiple Grammy awards and was inducted into the Rock & Roll Hall of Fame.

 A white man who found a home among black New Orleans musicians, he first entered the music scene when he accompanied his father, who ran a record shop and also fixed the P.A. systems at New Orleans bars.